Redstone-D/starberry/readme.md

 - **Asynchronous**: Built with Tokio for efficient async handling
 - **Form Handling**: Easy processing of form data and file uploads
 - **Middleware Support**: Create reusable request processing chains
-- **Multi-Protocal Support**: Starberry is now planning to handle ingoing or outgoing http(s), db and other tcp protocals
+- **Multi-Protocol Support**: Starberry is now planning to handle ingoing or outgoing http(s), db and other tcp protocals

 ## 🎇 New Features